tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-18-why-so-vulnerable.md

-The above graph shows recent statistics of WordPress vulnerability from [WPScan Vulnerability Database][WPScan] analyzed by [Sucuri][Sucuri] which is a world wide security company especially famous for analyzing WordPress vulnerability.
+The above graph shows recent statistics of WordPress vulnerability from [WPScan Vulnerability Database][WPScan] analyzed by [Sucuri][Sucuri] which is a world wide security company especially famous for analyzing vulnerability in WordPress.

 Why so many vulnerabilities are there in WP plugins?